Chemin-Neuf/multicast-audio-recorder/README.md

 First test that the multicast is listenable from your server : `tcpdump -c 10 multicast` should return a few lines

+If you use vmware virtual host and can't see multicast frame with tcpdump, try to change the virtual network type from VMXNET to E1000.

 ### Install frfmpeg

 `sudo apt-get install ffmpeg`